 A Reality Check

 It’s important to write down our goals.
 Otherwise, it makes it pretty tough to achieve them.
-Ultimately, it’s hard to know where you are going if you don’t know the destination.
+It’s hard to know where you are going if you don’t know the destination.

 However, life is constantly in flux.
 That doesn’t change our goals, though!
 We wrote them down for a reason.